dribdat/coop/to_do.md

 ## Important

-- [ ] Decide what does dribdat do (protect, defend, reward)?
+- [ ] Decide what does DRIBD@ do (protect, defend, reward)?
 Who does it?
 How you can join?
 - [ ] Statements of people who joined (what's in it for me, what's in it for all of us)
 - [ ] Down-to-earth words, no technoblabla or passepartout words